Win a 12-day Vietnam tour designed for 18-40s! ENTER NOW →

 • 6 hours

 Wake up to Machu Picchu views while sipping coffee or coca tea, then enjoy breakfast with the mountains as your backdrop.
 Descend toward Hidroelectrica, where you’ll share a final lunch with your trekking chef and team.
-Continue your journey along the railway following the Urubamba River, visiting Mandor Botanical Gardens to discover orchids, hummingbirds, and the cock-of-the-rock bird.
-On arrival in Aguas Calientes, check into a hotel, relax in the hot springs if you wish, and enjoy dinner at a local restaurant before preparing for the big day.
+Continue your journey along the railway following the Urubamba River until you reach Aguas Calientes.
+Upon arrival, check into your hotel and enjoy some time to relax.
+You may visit the Aguas Calientes hot springs as an optional activity before enjoying dinner at a local restaurant before preparing for the big day.

 • Day 5